Frequently Asked Questions

 • Rarity: Some types of stones, such as marble and granite, are more abundant and readily available, while others, such as onyx and lapis lazuli, are rarer and more expensive.

-• Quarrying and Processing: The cost of extracting and processing the stone, as well as the location of the quarry, can affect the price.
+• Quarrying and processing: The cost of extracting and processing the stone, as well as the location of the quarry, can affect the price.
 Stones that are harder to extract and process, or that come from remote locations, are generally more expensive.

 • Demand: The demand for certain types of stones can also drive up the price.
 Stones that are in high demand for specific applications, such as quartzite for countertops, can be more expensive than less popular stones.